 - Preheat oven to 425 degrees F and put 10-inch cast-iron skillet in there to warm up.

 - Add eggs through salt to a blender (or bowl).
 Blend (or whisk) until smooth.

-- Carefully take skillet out of oven.
-Add the coconut oil and grease bottom and sides of skillet until all melted.
-Next add the berries to the hot skillet and then pour over the batter.
+- Carefully take the skillet out of the oven.
+Add the coconut oil and grease bottom and sides of the skillet until all melted.
+Next, add the berries to the hot skillet and then pour over the batter.

 - Carefully remove from the oven and dust with powdered sugar.
 Serve with additional suggestions if desired.
 Enjoy!